Kanomble/celery_blast/README.md

 Model managers reside inside project specific `managers.py` files.
 Manager classes are responsible for specific creation functions, such as ``create_blast_project(fields=values ...)``.
 Those functions can be used to trigger side effect during initialization of the database entry.
-E.g. creation of blast project directories or filepath settings...
+E.g. creation of blast project directories or filesettings...

 ## BLAST Databases
 ### BLAST database preparation